yacineb/rust_cheatsheet/README.md

 - `From` is reflexive, which means that `From<T> for T` is implemented
 - `IntoIterator` is also reflexive, which means that `IntoIterator` for `T` is implemented when `T: Iterator`

+### Aliasing

+Event though it's possible to have 2 Box instance pointing to the same `*mut T`, that does not mean it guarantees aliasing.
+The reas is that rust compiler emit `#[noalias]` for Box, which means that compiler could suppress aliasing an do some optimization stuff (inlining for example if the memory lauyout fits)

+The only clean way to wrap Box with `MaybeUninit<T>` which suppresses `#[noalias]`

+## Threading

 ### Smart Pointers

 - `Rc<T> is !Send and !Sync` whatever T is, because Rc is not thread safe (reference counting results in a race condition).
 Rc provides ability to have multiple owners